Parashah: Nevi'im

-Parashot in Nevi'im are listed here according to the Aleppo Codex, with variants from other masoretic traditions noted at the end of each book's section.
+parshiot in Nevi'im are listed here according to the Aleppo Codex, with variants from other masoretic traditions noted at the end of each book's section.

 The Aleppo Codex is intact for the bulk of Nevi'im.
-The few parashot noted here from its missing parts are listed according to the notes taken by Joshua Kimhi, who recorded the parashot of the Aleppo Codex in the nineteenth century in the bible of Rabbi Shalom Shachna Yellin.
+The few parshiot noted here from its missing parts are listed according to the notes taken by Joshua Kimhi, who recorded the parshiot of the Aleppo Codex in the nineteenth century in the bible of Rabbi Shalom Shachna Yellin.
 These are indicated by an asterisk.